 Marianne LaFrance, Professor of WGSS and Psychology.
 Her primary research concerns how gender and power are reflected in and maintained by subtle communication processes.
 The organizing theme of her research is to understand how subtle and implicit messages reveal, justify, and preserve unequal social structures.

 Bandy Lee, Assistant Clinical Professor of Psychiatry, Yale School of Medicine.
 Her research focuses on formulating the multiple, interlinked determinants of violence by exploring the interaction between biological, psychological, social, and environmental processes for effective prevention.

-Louisa Lombard, Assistant Professor of Anthropology.
+Louisa Lombard, Associate Professor of Anthropology.
 She is a cultural anthropologist who studies African borderland areas where the state is largely absent.
 She teaches classes on sub-Saharan Africa; African politics; anthropology and law; international development and humanitarianism; war, violence, and conflict; conservation and the management of "wilderness"; and the social and historical aspects of inter-species categorization.

 Mary Lui, Professor of American Studies and History; Head of Timothy Dwight College.
 Her primary research interests include Asian American history, urban history, women and gender studies, and public history.

 Daniel Magaziner, Associate Professor of History.
 He is an intellectual historian specializing in South Africa.
 His teaching focuses on South Africa, modern Africa, religion, political thought, popular culture, and the African Diaspora.

 Ivan Marcus, Frederick P. Rose Professor of Jewish History.
 His interests include Europe; history of the Jews in medieval Europe; history of Jewish culture; Jewish-Christian relations; Jewish mysticism and pietism; the Jews and Islam